Thundzz/TDP/4/LancerRayons/src/README.md

 That will create three binaries in the bin/ folder :
 *	lanceur: for the ray tracing program using static distribution with task stealing
-*	lanceur_: for the ray tracing program
+*	lanceur_static: for the ray tracing program
 *	lanceur_jouet: for the toy program using static distribution with or without task stealing

 #EXECUTION:

-* In order to run the ray tracing program, lanceur and lanceur_:
+* In order to run the ray tracing program, lanceur and lanceur_static:
 ```
 mpiexec -np <nbProcesses> ./lanceur <scn filename>
 ```